MatthewSusanto/Essentials-eCommerceProject/essentials/README.md

 ___
 ## ``What did I learn?``

-- I am capable to solve problems that seem to be impossible if I stay positive, work hard, and keep trying with different solutions
-- A better understanding of fetch API
+- A better understanding of Fetch API and REST API
-- Create and access JSON objects online
+- Create and access JSON objects from an online server
 - Optimize the performance of applications
 - The importance of clean code and organized components
 - The importance of planning and structuring the project